keycdn/cache-enabler/readme.txt

 * Cache size display in the WordPress dashboard
 * Minification of HTML excluding or including inline CSS and JavaScript
 * WordPress multisite network support
-* WebP support (convert images to WebP with [Optimus](https://optimus.io "Optimus"))
+* WebP support (convert images to WebP with [Optimus](https://optimus.io))
 * Gzip pre-compression support
 * Custom post type support
 * `304 Not Modified` support
-* Works perfectly with [Autoptimize](https://wordpress.org/plugins/autoptimize/) and the majority of third party plugins
+* Works perfectly with [Autoptimize](https://wordpress.org/plugins/autoptimize/) and the majority of other third party plugins

 = How does the caching work? =
 Cache Enabler captures page contents and saves it as a static HTML file on the server’s disk.
 Converting inline image URLs to WebP as a separate static HTML file and pre-compressing both static HTML files with Gzip is possible.
-The accepted static HTML file is then delivered to users without any database lookups or on the fly compression for a faster site load time.
+The accepted static HTML file is then delivered to users without any database queries or on the fly compression for a faster site load time.

 = Documentation =